-IARS is delighted to offer a bespoke and evidence -based training programme for professionals, victims and other users of the criminal justice system on the Victims' Directive due to be implemented by all member states by 16th November 2015.
-The training programme is an output of the two year EU funded project “Restorative Justice in Europe: Safeguarding Victims And Empowering Professionals”,(RJE) that aims to facilitate the implementation of the EU Directive 2012/29/EU of the European Parliament and of the Council of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime.
+IARS is delighted to offer a subsidised, bespoke and evidence -based training programme for professionals, victims and other users of the criminal justice system on the Victims' Directive due to be implemented by all member states by 16th November 2015.
+The training programme is certified and it is the output of the two year EU funded project “Restorative Justice in Europe: Safeguarding Victims And Empowering Profession

 Following a very successful launch of IARS training in February, on 14 April the women of the Abused No More project held another workshop on Gender Sensitivity in the Asylum Process at the Refugee Council’s Head Office in East London.